Hospice Compliance Certificate Program (2024 Update)

 CME Credit Designation Statement

 Certificate of Participation for Non-physician Healthcare Professionals: For participants* whose disciplines are other those above may request a Certificate of Participation for Non-physician Healthcare Professionals to submit to your accrediting bodies/licensing boards for continuing education credit.
 This certificate will indicate this activity was certified for AMA PRA Category 1 Credit(s)TM.
 It is the responsibility of participants to submit the certificates to their accrediting bodies/licensing boards for approval.
-Unfortunately, NHPCO cannot guarantee its acceptance.
+Unfortunately, the Alliance cannot guarantee its acceptance.
 To receive this certificate, you must complete all CE/CME requirements and indicate your desire to receive this certificate on the evaluation form.

-Compliance Officer Credit: The Compliance Certification Board (CCB)® has approved this event for up to 15.9 Non-Live CCB CEUs each based on a 50-minute hour, each.
+2024 Compliance Officer Credit: The Compliance Certification Board (CCB)® has approved this event for up to 15.9 Non-Live CCB CEUs each based on a 50-minute hour, each.
 Continuing Education Units are awarded based on individual attendance records.
 Granting of prior approval in no way constitutes endorsement by CCB of this event content or of the event sponsor.

 Completion

 In order to complete this online activity and obtain CE/CME credit, participants must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
-You will have 90 days to access this course from the date of purchase.
+You will have 6 months to access this course from the date of purchase.

 Cost